-I had planned on making my gluten free lasagna roll-ups for dinner, but gluten free lasagna noodles are hard to find in southern Delaware, so I had to improvise.
-That’s when I stumbled across these gluten free manicotti shells from Jovial at my local Walmart.
+I had planned on making gluten free skinny lasagna roll-ups for dinner, but gluten free lasagna noodles are hard to find in southern Delaware, so I had to improvise.
+That’s when I stumbled across these gluten free manicotti shells from Jovial at Walmart.
 I just love happy accidents like this!
 These manicotti shells are AMAZING!
-After you boil them for 4 minutes, they are still firm enough to stand and stuff, and then they continue cooking in the oven and come out perfectly tender!
+After you boil them for 4 minutes (according to package directions), they are still firm enough to stand and stuff, and then they continue cooking in the oven and come out perfectly tender!

 I will say, these manicottis take some extra effort on your part, and you may even feel a little frustrated while you’re trying to pipe the filling into the shells, especially when the spinach gets stuck.
 But the payoff in the end when you sit down to eat and your family begins to rave about the magnificent flavor explosion you have just created, will help you take pride in all the extra work you put in!